What is play?

 As a society we are driven by cultural and social norms.
 Assumptions and attitudes exist which limit play to children only and do not prioritize the need for play alongside education, work, and family.
 In certain communities, people with disabilities are not viewed as capable of play.

 Tangible barriers exist.
 This could be limited finances, physical inaccessibility, lack of transportation, inadequate programming, or limited human resources connected to play.

 Who does Platform to Play work with?

-We believe everyone deserves a platform to play therefore we strive to work with all individuals, organizations, and communities near and far.
+We believe everyone deserves a platform to play therefore we strive to work with all individuals, families, organizations, and communities near and far.
 We specialize in using play as a means for social inclusion of youth and adults with disabilities and play as a form of learning for professional development with schools, non-profit organizations, and community programs.

-We also have some creative ideas to help bridge the gap and build a culture of play globally; no matter the organization type or development of the community!
+We also have some creative ideas to help bridge the gap and build a culture of play globally; no matter the organization type or the development of the community!